TowerBR/backup_software_testing/test_09_txt_files_diferent_chunk_sizes.md

 ## Results

-The chart below shows the distribution of file sizes.
+The chart below shows the distribution of original (repository) file sizes.

 Note that the scale of the X axis is not linear:
 - 0 to 1,000 kb more detailed (few kb increments)